betterscientificsoftware/bssw.io/Articles/Blog/2026-05-modern-memory-safe-cpp.md

 ## How companies and organizations are using LLVM to improve C++ memory safety

-Apple has become one of the most visible contributors and deployers of LLVM C++ memory-safety work.
+Apple has become one of the most visible contributors to and users of LLVM C++ memory-safety work.
 Its C++ language support page<sup>[7]</sup> documents that Xcode 16 added C++ standard library hardening for Apple Clang and `libc++`, with production-oriented modes such as `Yes (fast)` and `Yes (extensive)` as well as a stricter debug mode.
 Apple's WWDC25 session *Safely mix C, C++, and Swift*<sup>[8]</sup> is especially revealing because it connects several strands into one developer workflow.